samuel-gamelin/Rabbits-and-Foxes/README.md

 ## New features

-- Milestone 3: A solver for the game
+- Milestone 3: A solver for the game + undo/redo feature
-    - Add new features here
+    - An undo/redo moves feature to make solving puzzles easier
+    - A hint system that can be used to get the next best move toward a solution
+      - The hint system uses a BFS-algorithm to solve the current puzzle and suggest the next move towards a solution
+    - 20 levels that can be played and completed, loaded from a JSON document

 ## The Team